 Don’t try to flood him with words.
 Add new words to the conversations step by step so that he understands and retains their meaning.

-What Is The Difference Between Language And Speech?
+What Is the Difference Between Language and Speech?

 The words that your child understands and uses during his communication form a language.
 This includes the ability to write as well as speak.
-Speech, on the other hand, is your child’s ability to create sounds which form words.
+Speech, on the other hand, is your child’s ability to create sounds that form words.

 Signs of Developmental Delay in Kids